AliveToolkit/alive2/README.md

 versions of the misoptimized function.
 The Alive2 IR function body may indicate the problem to a human, but for the Alive2 Compiler Explorer instance you will need LLVM IR.
 Search for the function name in the terminal output.
-* Copy the first function definition and necessary declarations to [https://alive2.llvm.org/ce/](https://alive2.llvm.org/ce/).
+* Copy the first function definition and necessary declarations and metadata to [https://alive2.llvm.org/ce/](https://alive2.llvm.org/ce/).
 Without a second version of the function to compare, it just runs some standard optimizations;
 if it reports an error, your fork’s optimizations are not to blame.